alttch/roboger/README.md

     echo Everything's down!!! | roboger-push

-**roboger-push** app is written in pure bash, so it will run almost anywhere, addresses are defined in /usr/local/etc/roboger_push.ini.
+**roboger-push** app is written in pure bash, so it will run almost everywhere, addresses are defined in /usr/local/etc/roboger_push.ini.

 Note: if you want to send media attachments with roboger-push, you should have